 Keep working towards adjusting on minimum expenditures and spending much less than what you earn to handle larger saving goals in the future.

-How to save money at age 25
+How to save money at the age of 25

 At 25, you might not be earning hefty amounts and hence trying to save up hefty amounts is also not practical.
-So concentrate on the little expenditures, like food, hanging out or extravagant vacations.
+So concentrate on the little expenditures, like food, hanging out, or extravagant vacations.